 TGaz Editor: in P104L35-46, P105L1-2 change the text as follows:

-PDMG Ranging: it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1
+A PDMG STA, capabale of performing PDMG Ranging,: shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1 Otherwise it shall set the Multi User Range Measurement field of the Extended Capabilities element to 0.

+A PEDMG STA capable of EDMG Ranging, Shall set at least one of the following fields to 1:

+The First Path Training Supported field of the Beamformign Capability subelement of the EDMG capabilities element.

+The LOS Assesment TX or LOS Assesment RX subfield of the DMG Direction measurement Capabillites field of the DMG capabilities element

+The Secure ToF supported field of the Beamformign Capability subelement of the EDMG capabilities element.

-PEDMG Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities element to 1.
-It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports OFDM ranging Otherwise it shall set the EDMG Range Measurement field of the Extended Capabilities element to 0.
+It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports OFDM ranging.
 A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.

 TGaz Editor: in P106L35 replace “EDMG Ranging” with “PEDMG Ranging”